kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 ### Findings

-The study found that both objective and subjective financial literacy were positively associated with long- and short-term financial behaviors.
+The study found that both objective and subjective financial literacy were positively associated with long and short-term financial behaviors.

 In the younger age groups subjective financial knowledge had a stronger correlation than either objective financial knowledge or subjective financial management ability.
-This means that confidence in one’s financial literacy mattered more when it came to making the right financial decisions than actual objective knowledge of the financial topic.
+This means that CONFIDENCE in one’s financial literacy MATTERED MORE when it came to making the right financial decisions than actual objective knowledge of the financial topic for the younger age group.

-In the older age groups, objective financial knowledge was more strongly related to long-term financial behavior than either of the other two measures of financial literacy.This means the older age groups, objective financial knowledge translated to financial smarter decisions with their money than simply confidence in one’s own self.
+In the older age groups, objective financial knowledge was more strongly related to long-term financial behavior than either of the other two measures of financial literacy.This means for the older age groups, objective financial knowledge translated to (what the survey deteremined to be) financially smart short and long-term decisions with their money than simply confidence in one’s own self.

 ## Article \#5